MikeShepard/SQLPSX/readme.txt

         Scripting options file for SMO
     replscriptopts.txt
         Scripting options file for RMO
+    Init-SqlParser.ps1
+        Initializes the SqlParser snap-in
+    formatsql.bat
+        Simple bat file for calling powershell.exe with the command set to out-sqlscript

 SQL Server Reporting Services (2005) reports
     See the screenshots_sqlpsx.docx for sample output of reports